 March 14, 2013 by Ville Raivio

-Off-course what i say is not Gospel and I may be mistaken, but this my humble opinion.
+Of course what I say is not Gospel and I may be mistaken, but this my humble opinion.
 My product has been well-received and I enjoy what I am doing, it gives me the possibility to dream!!
 What is life without dreams?
 Young men are very much interested in my style, and they really understand it.
 I learn a lot from them.
 This, for me, is very important because it gives me hope for the future of men’s fashion.
-Besides fashion, my interests are; reading (not fashion books), but classics from Victor Hugo, Dumas, Dickens, Melville, Zola, etc.. cooking , gardening , listening to classical music all day, long walks and long bicycle rides without a helmet.
-Pretty boring!!
-Is it?
+Besides fashion, my interests are; reading (not fashion books), but classics from Victor Hugo, Dumas, Dickens, Melville, Zola, etc., cooking , gardening , listening to classical music all day, long walks and long bicycle rides without a helmet.
+Pretty boring!
+Isn’t it?

 It is very kind of you to ask me to pass a style comment to the readers, I will try with humility.
 Educate yourself about fashion, reading books related to it, watch old movies, follow blogs, etc. But always be an individual, follow your own instinct and your individual style.
 If you really are interested in fashion, you can develop your own style and don’t have to necessarily take for Gospel what you read.
 Fashion is not an exact science, but rather a vehicle to develop your own stile.
 In other words, be an individual, don’t follow anybody.
 If you have style, it will show.”